realAleksha/kotli/docs/engine/template_overview.md

 Let's take a look at some existing `processors` for a better understanding of the whole mechanics.

-Any external usage of the `Kotli Template` occurs through its processor only.

 ```mermaid
 graph TD
    class TemplateProcessor abstract